TakashiUNUMA/wrflib_instsh/README.md

 GNU, Intel and PGI compilers are supported.

-More detail, please see HowToUse.txt.
+The most simplified method for building WRF model is described in HowToUse.txt.

+If you want to build NetCDF4 library, please see INSTALL_NETCDF4.txt.

 # NOTE
 Shell scripts in "devel" directory are under instruction so that the use of these scripts are not recommended.

 # Verification Environments